 The AICPA also makes the argument (which Ms. Stanton expanded upon at the hearing) that sellers likely will report all sales to taxing authorities rather than only taxable sales (due to the expense of culling out nontaxed transactions), and that such behavior may result in erroneous assessment notices and inefficient use of auditor resources.
-Compare Part (e)(4) of the proposed Model Statute ("Transactions with respect to which sales and use tax is not actually due ... is not subject to the notice or reporting requirements of Part (b).").
-I acknowledge that businesses selling a broad variety of items into multiple jurisdictions may be confronted with substantial tax complexity but suspect that at least the larger sellers would recognize the downside of reporting all sales, since doing so would risk customer frustration when revenue departments issue use tax notices to their customers on exempt transactions.
-In any event, it will be incumbent on revenue departments to show that certain transactions are exempt.
+Compare Part (e)(4) of the proposed Model Statute ("Transactions with respect to which sales and use tax is not actually due . . . is not subject to the notice or reporting requirements of Part (b).").
+I acknowledge that businesses selling a broad variety of items into multiple jurisdictions may be confronted with substantial tax complexity but suspect that at least the larger sellers would recognize the downside of reporting all sales, since doing so would risk customer frustration when revenue departments issue use tax notices to their customers on exempt transactions.1 In any event, it will be incumbent on revenue departments to word their use tax notices with sensitivity and to provide a means for customers to show that certain transactions are exempt.

-&lt;sup>1 This point supports my recommendation below that the Model Statute incorporate a meaningful small seller exemption.
+1 This point supports my recommendation below that the Model Statute incorporate a meaningful small seller exemption.